Star Wars: Episode I – The Phantom Menace (video game): Plot

 Qui-Gon scours the market of Mos Espa for the vital ship parts needed to escape the planet and encounters child slave Anakin Skywalker, who helps him find the parts in return for help finding components to fix his racer.
 Following a deal struck with crime lord Jabba the Hutt, in which he had to kill one of Jabba's beasts in exchange for a sum of money, Qui-Gon uses it to make a bet with Anakin's master Watto and wins his freedom.

-As Qui-Gon escorts Anakin back to the ship, he is attacked by a mysterious Sith warrior, Darth Maul, who was seen earlier watching Qui-Gon prior to the pod race in which Anakin's freedom is won.
+As Qui-Gon escorts Anakin back to the ship, he is attacked by a mysterious Sith warrior, Darth Maul, who was seen earlier watching Qui-Gon before the pod race in which Anakin's freedom is won.
 Qui-Gon fights him off and escapes with Anakin.
 The group returns to Coruscant so that the Queen can meet with her ally Senator Palpatine and plead Naboo's case to the Chancellor and the Senate.
-After Panaka escorts her through the dangerous under-belly of Coruscant (foiling several attempts by bounty hunters to capture her in the process), she decides to return to Naboo and retake Theed while Palpatine arranges for the Chancellor to be removed from office when he proves unable to handle the crisis.
+After Panaka escorts her through the dangerous underbelly of Coruscant (foiling several attempts by bounty hunters to capture her in the process), she decides to return to Naboo and retake Theed.
+At the same time, Palpatine arranges for the Chancellor to be removed from office when he proves unable to handle the crisis.

 During the attack, Darth Maul reappears.
 Qui-Gon and Obi-Wan duel Maul, pursuing him into the generator complex, while the Queen and Panaka invade the throne room and defeat Gunray.
 Obi-Wan becomes separated from Qui-Gon and Maul, allowing the Sith to impale Qui-Gon.
-Obi-Wan then attacks him and finally defeats him, killing him atop a scaffold above a pit (in contrast to the film, in which Kenobi cuts Maul in half).
+Obi-Wan then attacks him and finally defeats him, killing him atop a scaffold above a pit (in the film, in which Kenobi cuts Maul in half).
 Qui-Gon makes Obi-Wan promise to train Anakin as a Jedi before he dies of his wounds.
 Like the film, the game ends with the celebration on Naboo.